Aotokitsuruya

 └── [ 467] setup.yml

-When our customer needs to customize their provision environment, we have to fork it and change the variables and some template.
+When the customer needs to customize their provision environment, you have to fork it and change the variables and some template.

 But it is hard to update the playbook because it may cause some conflict.